Module 2 · Lesson 4

 apply: Working Backwards

-apply is like exact, but it can leave "holes" for arguments you don't have yet:
+apply is like exact, but it can leave "holes" for arguments you don't have yet.
+It works backwards from the goal:

 lean